Arguing with Babies – Don’t Do It. It’s Not Worth It.

-As I get older, I find that people get heated more often than not when they cannot find the words necessary to present their position effectively, or when they cannot digest or handle the position of another.
-Then I find myself arguing with someone that doesn’t want to listen to another perspective and I waste an hour of my life attempting to share something.
-I suppose this is what separates some of us at the core and this is especially true when you consider dissenting ideas.
+As I get older, I find that people get heated more often than not when they cannot find the words necessary to present their position effectively or when they cannot digest or handle the position of another.
+Then I find myself arguing with someone that doesn’t want to listen to another perspective, and I waste an hour of my life attempting to share something.
+I suppose this separates some of us at the core, and this is especially true when you consider dissenting ideas.

 Of course, this works both ways.
-I admit that I can get heated and frustrated when I’m trying to convey an idea and the intended recipient either cannot or will not hear it from another perspective because they either believe they have the moral high-ground or simply don’t understand the potentially complex concepts being portrayed.
+I admit that I can get heated and frustrated when I’m trying to convey an idea and the intended recipient either cannot or will not hear it from another perspective because they either believe they have the moral high ground or don’t understand the potential complex concepts being portrayed.
 In such cases, I sometimes lose patience and seek to remove myself from the conversation altogether.

-Of course, it’s not all so cut and dry and we should remember that.
-Something I may never truly understand is when someone is clearly wrong, clearly contradicting themselves in debate and being flat out hypocritical in their thought process, but somehow cannot see that they are doing that (or maybe refuse to see) and then they somehow look down upon you for not rolling over and agreeing with them.
+Of course, it’s not all so cut and dry, and we should remember that.
+Something I may never truly understand is when someone is wrong, clearly contradicting themselves in debate and being flat-out hypocritical in their thought process, but somehow cannot see that they are doing that (or maybe refuse to see).
+Then they somehow look down upon you for not rolling over and agreeing with them.
 Granted, this doesn’t even factor in manipulations.

-For reasons such as this, many people flat out avoid conflict.
-I think avoiding conflict is not a good thing though.
-In fact, I think it can help you discover MANY things about a situation, the person you are talking with and even yourself.
+For reasons such as this, many people flat-out avoid conflict.
+I think avoiding conflict is not a good thing, though.
+I think it can help you discover MANY things about a situation, the person you are talking with, and even yourself.

 So what am I talking about?
 Anything, really.
-Let’s just take political correctness as an example.
-It is the good, the bad and the ugly of it all but it is always going to be a double-edged sword.
-For instance, the idea of children not being able to able to wear a costume on Halloween because it may or may not offend someone is ridiculous.
-I know some won’t agree but it doesn’t really matter when you consider the topic from a different perspective.
+Let’s take political correctness as an example.
+It is the good, bad, and ugly of it all, but it will always be a double-edged sword.
+For instance, the idea of children not being able to wear a costume on Halloween because it may or may not offend someone is ridiculous.
+Some won’t agree, but it doesn’t matter when you consider the topic from a different perspective.
 Let me tell you why.
-I read a report a while back suggesting that dressing up as a cowboy should be discouraged because of its “possible offensive nature”.
-One must consider who it might be offensive towards but more importantly, what the intent (if any) of the costume itself actually is.
+I read a report a while back suggesting that dressing up as a cowboy should be discouraged because of its “possible offensive nature.”
+One must consider who it might be offensive towards but, more importantly, what the costume’s intent (if any) actually is.
 Then after you’ve done that, you should probably examine what it looks like when the shoe is on the other foot.
 This is the step that many miss.
 When you do, you’ll discover the double standard.

-When I wear a kilt, many people have called it a dress.
+When I wear a kilt, many people call it a dress.
 Not cool!
-On Halloween, people will dress up as a Highlander and drink themselves into oblivion because they think it’s funny.
+People will dress up as a Highlander on Halloween and drink themselves into oblivion because they think it’s funny.
+Also, not cool.
 Where is all of the cultural sensitivity in any of that?
-Well, it’s not really needed because most Scots are tough enough to handle it.
+Well, it’s unnecessary because most Scots are tough enough to handle it.
 So, people on the other side of the fence are allowed to trash and make fun of my heritage because I’m tough, but those on this side of the fence are not allowed to even dress like a cowboy because someone may get offended?

 I think the most important aspect is The Goal.
 When you enter a conflict, it is good to know and recognize (and remember) your desired goal or outcome and plan accordingly.
 This is going to require practice for many.